Mark Cavendish to return to Deceuninck-Quick-Step in 2021 – VeloNews.com

 “I can’t explain how delighted I am to be joining Deceuninck-Quick-Step,” Cavendish said Saturday.
 “I have never hidden my affection for my time with the team, and to me this genuinely feels like I am coming home … I can’t wait to be back in the Wolfpack.”

-Team manager Patrick Lefevere was equally bouyant at seeing the return of one of the long line of top sprinters that have passed through his team.
+Team manager Patrick Lefevere was equally buoyant at seeing the return of one of the long line of top sprinters that have passed through his team.

 “Us and Mark share many beautiful memories and have a history that goes a long way back,” Lefevere said.
 “During his three-year spell with the team, he didn’t just claim dozens of victories for the team, he showed amazing panache and what an incredibly dedicated team player he is.”